-Buyers and Sellers need to know you’re not going to bore them to tears.
+Potential clients need to know you’re not going to bore them to tears.
 You don’t have to be Robin Williams but you should be someone who’s fun to be around.
 If you’re all-business-all-the-time it can be a turn-off to lots of people.

-That said if you’re dealing with an engineer you probably do want to be all-business-all-the-time.
+That said, if you’re dealing with an engineer you probably do want to be all-business-all-the-time.
 Or just avoid dealing with engineers.
 I speak from experience.

 Self-deprecating humor is a great way to break the ice and having a few posts on your blog that show you as a real human can do wonders for your likability.
 And we all know the old-saw; “People buy from people they know, like and trust.”

 This type of content sounds better in your voice.
 I can write them for you with some basic guidance from you.
 Or I can edit what you write to help it flow better if need be.